darnocer/blog/content/blog/export-kindle-highlights.md

 ### Method 2: Export .txt File

 _If you're unable to sync your notebook, you can access a text file with all of your book highlights.
-It is kind of last resort as it's not the best format._
+It is kind of last resort in my opinion as it's not the best format._

-1. Plug Kindle into Mac _(note: I needed to use a USB-C cable for my Mac as my device was not recognized when using a USC-C adapter.
-Using a micro-USB adapter for the Kindle device worked, though.)_
+1. Plug Kindle into Mac
+	- ^ _note: I needed to use a USB-C cable for my Mac as my device was not recognized when using a USC-C adapter.
+Using a micro-USB adapter for the Kindle device worked, though._
 2. Locate the Device in Finder
 3. Go to **Documents**
 4. Locate `My Clippings.txt`